Is it cancelled this year?

 What should I ask?

-The Law School Expo is your opportunity to get insight from admissions representatives concerning their schools, including admissions standards, financial aid, and curricular programs.
+A Law School Fair is your opportunity to get insight from admissions representatives concerning their schools, including admissions standards, financial aid, and curricular programs.
 Use that opportunity to your advantage and think of questions that would assist you in both choosing the schools to which you will be applying and then preparing your applications.
 A sample list of questions to ask law school reps has been prepared by CPLA.
 It is a comprehensive list that you may use to help you narrow down the information that would be of most assistance to you.

 Do I need to dress up?